The Resource Manager for northern Victoria today announced an update to the 2020/21 seasonal determinations.

 “Flows into Lake Eildon, Lake Hume and Dartmouth Dam plus any supply that is met from catchment flows will define seasonal determination improvements in the Goulburn and Murray systems over the next few months.”

-Dr Bailey said the latest Bureau of Meterology seasonal outlook still favours above-average rainfall across the catchment ares for the three month period from August to October.
+Dr Bailey said the latest Bureau of Meteorology seasonal outlook still favours above-average rainfall across the catchment ares for the three-month period from August to October.

 “The outlooks for August and September do not favour wetter or drier conditions over the catchment areas," Dr Bailey said.